sherzberg/python-beanstalk-api/README.rst

 1. A Beanstalk App user with api turned on.

    a. see http://support.beanstalkapp.com/customer/portal/articles/68111-how-can-i-enable-the-beanstalk-api)
-2. Python 2.6, 2.7, or 3.2 (tox and travis-ci configuration are available)
+2. Python 2.6, 2.7, 3.2, or pypy (tox and travis-ci configuration are available)

 Installation:
 =============